lukaszliniewicz/Pandatask/README.md

 # Pandatask

-A WordPress plugin that adds task management boards, including BuddyPress groups, via a shortcode.
+A WordPress plugin that adds task management boards, including in BuddyPress groups (can be turned on for individual groups), via a shortcode.

 ![Task Board Screenshot](https://github.com/user-attachments/assets/08a516fc-2987-486f-8dab-8ff3f79c9190)